artilleryio/artillery/README.md

 |_| |_| |_| |_| |_| |_| |_|  \__, |  \__,_| |_| |_|
                               __/ |
                              |___/
-Load-testing for HTTP-based applications
 ```

-**minigun** is a simple but powerful load-testing utility designed to help you make your apps more performant, reliable, and scalable.
+**minigun** is a simple but powerful load-testing tool designed to help you
+make your apps more performant, reliable, and scalable.

 # Quickstart